Kolawole-Ikeoluwa-Joshua/k8s-admin-dev/fluxcd/README.md

 # Understanding GitOps Repository structures

+## 1. Automate deploy by automating a commit to your k8s infrastructure repo

 Generally, in GitOps you have a dedicated repo for infrastructure templates. </br>
 Your infrastructure will "sync" from this repo </br>